docker/docs/get-started/part3.md

 At this point, you've set up your Docker Hub account and have connected it to your Docker Desktop.
 Now let's make our first repo, and share our bulletin board app there.

-1. Click on the Docker icon in your menu bar, and navigate to **Repositories > Create**.
+1. Click on the Docker icon in your menu bar, and navigate to **Repositories > Create Repository**.
 You'll be taken to a Docker Hub page to create a new repository.

-2. Fill out the Repository Name as `bulletinboard`.
+2. Fill out the repository name as `bulletinboard`.
 Leave all the other options alone for now, and click **Create** at the bottom.

     ![make a repo](images/newrepo.png){:width="100%"}

 3. Now we're ready to share our image on Docker Hub, but there's one thing we must do first: images must be *namespaced correctly* to share on Docker Hub.
-Specifically, images must be named like `<Docker Hub ID>/<Repository Name>:<tag>`.
-We can relabel our `bulletinboard:1.0` image like this (of course please replace `gordon` with your Docker ID):
+Specifically, images must be named like `<Docker ID>/<Repository Name>:<tag>`.
+We can relabel our `bulletinboard:1.0` image like this (of course, please replace `gordon` with your Docker ID):

     ```shell
     docker image tag bulletinboard:1.0 gordon/bulletinboard:1.0